 Acquaints the student with basic laboratory sample collection and nursing skills, including restraint, history taking, exam room techniques, and administration of medicine.

-Prerequisite: Admission to the Veterinary Technology program.
-ATE 1001, ATE 1501, ATE 1741, ATE 1112, ATE 1113, ENC 1101, EVR 1001C, MAC 1105 or MGF 1106 or STA 2023 or higher
+Prerequisite: College level reading, writing and math skills required.
+Admission to the Veterinary Technology program and coding as A.S.
+Vet Tech.